ennegineer/DisneylandReviews/README.md

 **Learn a Framework**

-I'm sure I will not get through all of the above goals linearly, so at some point before I'm finished with everything else, I want to learn a js framework so I can have components across multiple pages.
-The most apparent use case here is for navigation.
+I did not move through all of the above goals linearly.
+After the initial ETL processes and starting on the basic javascript page, I migrated all code into the Svelte framework.
+I want to learn a js framework so I can have components across multiple pages.
+The most apparent use case here is for navigation (a separate menu component, rather than having to make any menu changes across all pages).

+In the process of working out the kinks to get my simple page working in Svelte, I deployed this project to Netlify, as I wasn't sure if some of the issues were caused by trying to host a Svelte site in GitHub.